-Testing positive for Coronavirus, or Covid, was an odd experience.
+Testing positive for Coronavirus, or Covid, in October 2020, was an odd experience.
 The oddest thing, however, was other people’s reactions.

 Should I get tested?

 My position on Coronavirus is at the “take no risks, keep two metres away from everyone, wear a mask, wash and disinfect your hands” end of the spectrum.
 I go to great lengths to avoid infection, and to avoid infecting others in case I have the virus without knowing it.
 I open windows, take my temperature, and avoid unnecessary meetings.